 Can you feel this tension between designers and security?

-But security and usability can co-exist.
+But security systems and usability can co-exist.
 To debunk the mythical relationship between the two, we need to consider three statements:

 - People don’t care about security